SamuelBor/Git-Down-On-It/README.md

 `git log -<limit>` shows a commit history, limited to the most recent <limit> commits.

-`git log —oneline` shows the entire commit history, with each commit condensed to a single line.
+`git log --oneline` shows the entire commit history, with each commit condensed to a single line.

-`git log —graph —decorate` draws a text based graph of branches and commits.
+`git log --graph --decorate` draws a text based graph of branches and commits.

 ### View Changes in Working Directory